 Scottish explorers such as Mitchell were at the forefront of both imperial and global European expansion, the necessary consequence of which was the removal of indigenous peoples from their land.
 This history is slowly, but increasingly, receiving its proper attention, but not without controversy.

-Drawing on the example of the first Prime Minister of Canada – the Scottish migrant John A. MacDonald whom Scottish First Minister Nicola Sturgeon praised in her Canada Day statement – the writer Calum MacLeòid argued recently that Scotland should do more to recognise its imperial and colonial histories.
-MacDonald was a key architect of assimilationist policies in Canada.
+Drawing on the example of the first Prime Minister of Canada, the Scottish migrant John A. MacDonald – who Scottish First Minister Nicola Sturgeon praised in her Canada Day statement – writer Calum MacLeòid argued recently that Scotland should do more to recognise its imperial and colonial histories; MacDonald was a key architect of assimilationist policies in Canada.
 His legacy – memorialised in place names, schools, and monuments – is currently under intense scrutiny.